regpy/regpy/doc/sphinx/source/Operators.rst

             # Compute with x being in the my_domain what the operator evaluates as y=Tx
             if derivate:
                 self.x = x # Storing the location at which the linearization takes place
-                # make necessary precomutatoins for derivative at x
+                # make necessary precomputations for derivative at x
             if adjoint_derivative:
-                # make necessary precomutatoins for the composition of adjoint and derivative
+                # make necessary precomputations for the composition of adjoint and derivative
             return y

         def _derivative(self,x):